pkgxdev/bpb/README.md

 ## `pkgx` Updates

-* Updated to edition 2021 by pkgx
+- Updated to edition 2021 by pkgx
-* Stores the private key in the macOS keychain such that only this tool (when codesigned) can access it.
+- Stores the private key in the macOS keychain such that only this tool (when codesigned) can access it.

+### TODO

+- [ ] Move keychain identifiers out to build variables in `config.rs`
+- [ ] Move keychain identifier out to a build variable in `keychain.rs`

 ## How to Install